donut-party/system/README.md

   (beholder/stop watcher))
 ```

- merge this configuration into your `deps.edn` file:
+and merge this configuration into your `deps.edn` file:

 ``` clojure
 {:aliases